Nagaraju0323/Sevenchat_Clips/README.md

-# ios2
+# ios1
-Repo created for ios development
+Repo for ios development